vincenzocoia/vincenzocoia.com/content/authors/vincenzo/_index.md

 - Example2
 ---

-Hi!
+Hello!
 I'm an Assistant Professor of Teaching at the University of British Columbia, Vancouver in the Department of Statistics.
-I lead a research program focusing on predictive distributions: adapting methods in quantile regression, integrating extreme value modelling, and producing R packages with domain-specific languages.
-I apply these in consulting, especially in environmental applications such as flood forecasting.
+I lead a research program and a consulting company focusing on evaluating uncertainty, especially in the context of risk.
+I use modern R packages, including my own, to generate insight.
+My application area tends to be in hydrology, but I work more generally in the space of environmental applications.

 My hobbies include outdoor recreation :evergreen_tree: such as hiking :mans_shoe:, birding :bird:, skiing :ski:, fishing :fishing_pole_and_fish:, canoeing :rowboat:, and others.
 I can also identify birds, and other things about nature.